Header tag

 Tuesday, 21 March 2023

-Why Personalization Programs Struggle
+Why Personalisation Programs Struggle

-In my experience, there are three areas where personalization strategies come completely unstuck.
+In my experience, there are three areas where personalisation strategies come completely unstuck.
 The first is in the data capture, the second is the classification and design of ‘personas’, and the third is in the visual design.

 1. Data capture: what data can you access?